abhinav/stitchmd/README.md

 ## License

-This software is licensed under the MIT license.
+This software is made available under the MIT license.